objektwerks/flix/README.md

 -----
 >Currently this command fails.
 * flix> :check
->Designed to validate project source.
-But the LSP appears to do the same after each source modification.
+>Validates project source.
+Yet the Flix LSP appears to do the same after each source modification.

 Build
 -----